 Poland’s annual inflation rate slowed to 4.4 percent in June of 2021 from 4.7 percent in the previous month, in line with the preliminary estimate, as prices eased for transport (16.5 percent vs 19.5 percent in May) and housing & utilities (5.9 percent vs 6.0 percent in May).
 Meanwhile, inflation rose for food & non-alcoholic beverages (2.0 percent vs 1.7 percent).
 On a monthly basis, consumer prices edged up 0.1 percent, after a 0.3 percent rise in the prior month. source: Central Statistical Office of Poland (GUS)

 Inflation Rate in Poland averaged 7.94 percent from 1992 until 2021, reaching an all time high of 46.50 percent in April of 1992 and a record low of -1.60 percent in February of 2015.
 This page provides the latest reported value for - Poland Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Inflation Rate in Poland is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Poland to stand at 2.80 in 12 months time.
-In the long-term, the Poland Inflation Rate is projected to trend around 2.70 percent in 2020, according to our econometric models.
+Inflation Rate in Poland is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Poland to stand at 2.60 in 12 months time.
+In the long-term, the Poland Inflation Rate is projected to trend around 3.00 percent in 2022 and 2.40 percent in 2023, according to our econometric models.